 The General Curriculum

-Block I: Aesthetic Inquiry and Creative Experience (6 hours)
+Quad I: Creative Arts (6 hours)

-Block III: Scientific Investigation (7 hours, including a lab)
+Quad IV: Natural and Applied Sciences (7 hours, including a lab)

 The general curriculum’s intent is to lead students to a breadth of knowledge and intellectual rigor rooted in the academic disciplines.
 Reflecting the university’s commitment to writing through the curriculum, courses in the general curriculum typically require significant amounts of writing.
 These courses also emphasize original texts, wherever appropriate, as well as current scholarship.